hankshyu/Campus-Routing/README.md

 ---
 ## Scenario -Am I on the right path?
 ### "From here to there via that"
+Since the corona-virus struct the world, people would like to keep distances between pedestrians to avoid infections.
+People tried to minimise the distance they take when travel between destinations.
+NCTU desperately needs a guiding system to indicate students between classes to take the right path to the next course.
+Obviously, students would like to pick up snacks between classes in case of their stomoch rumble.

 ---
 ## IPO model